-The Remuneration Committee will recommend to the Board the level of remuneration paid to directors, always within the overall limitations imposed by Shareholders.
+The Board Chair will recommend to the Board the level of remuneration paid to directors, always within the overall limitations imposed by Shareholders.
 Consideration will be taken of extra responsibilities such as chairing a Board committee.

 The Chair and Deputy Chair (if any) will be paid a level of fees appropriate to their office.
 For the Chair, this will usually be in the order of 200% of the basic fees paid to the other directors.

 Remuneration will be reviewed annually, which may include taking independent professional advice.

 In conjunction with the Board Chair, the Board will:

 Set and regularly review the remuneration policies and practices of the Company;

 Annually review the remuneration of directors.
 The allocation must not aggregate more than the amount approved by Shareholders in an annual general meeting;

 Set and regularly review the remuneration of the CEO (if any) and the Board Secretary.
 Those reviews shall include base salary, reimbursable expenses, bonuses, entitlements under any employee incentive plans, company share schemes and company option schemes, and all other entitlements and benefits arising from their employment.